callumski/crawlit/README.md

 Each page is represented as a single CrawlitItem object.
 This allows for simple atomic processing of each page, the list of internal links for each page would allow a graph of the pages to be easily generated from the list of items.

-The displaying of the output by rendering it to an HTML file with Jinja2 was chosen due to the simplicity of implemtation.
+The displaying of the output by rendering it to an HTML file with Jinja2 was chosen due to the simplicity of implementation.
 For a very large site the HTML file might grow too large, pagination could help with this, also the rendering could be avoided if output JSON was loaded using javascript.
-This was beyind scope of this project.
-The styling of the HTML is pretty barebones, again chosen due to ease of implentation.
+This was beyond scope of this project.
+The styling of the HTML is pretty barebones, again chosen due to ease of implementation.

 ## Further possible extensions:

 The following extensions are possible:

-* more tests for display html rendering
+* Better handling of non-HTTP schemes. ```mailto:``` and ```tel:``` are not treated specifically
-* better handling of non-html schemes
+* Tests for the HTML rendering
-* error checking for absence of schema on input domain
+* Error checking for the absence of schema on input domain
-* Add ability to recommence crawl that was stopped
+* Add the ability to recommence a crawl that was stopped.
+This could be done by passing in the output from a previous crawl to populate the list of parsed pages.
-* Allow navigation between internal pages in displayed sitemap
+* In the HTML display, we could allow navigation between internal pages in sitemap.
+Currently the links are to the actual URL's but it might be nicer to be able to navigate the sitemap.